 Wellesley Lane, Wellesley Bridge (now Sarsfield Bridge) and Wellesley Place (now Clontarf Place) were named after Richard, Marquis of Wellesley (a brother of the Duke of Wellington), who was Lord Lieutenant of Ireland in 1823 when the Act for the building of the Bridge was passed.
 It was officially opened in 1835 by the then Lord Lieutenant, the Earl of Mulgrave.

-Wellington Terrace: Located in the O’Connell Avenue Area.
+Wellington Terrace: Located in the O’Connell Avenue Area and named after the Duke of Wellington.

 Windmill Street: is named after the old windmill which was erected at the side of that street by Launcelot Hill.